 The home aeration units can agitate the water physically and allow the dissolved radon gas to be vented and collected outside.

 Another aeration unit to try is the packed column, wherein the water will pass through a thin film with inert packing material inside the column.
-With this, the air blower will force the radon-contaminated air located at the back of the column to an outdoor vent.
+With this, the air blower will force the radon-contaminated air at the back of the column to an outdoor vent.

 If the column is high, it can remove about 95% of radon in the water.
 Then, the final stage of the aeration system uses a shallow tray that will contact the water and the air.